-- 171. Houghton Primary School is a well-respected and valued facility within the community and an important contributor to community cohesion.
-While educational provision is outside the remit of neighbourhood planning, there are aspects of planning which can have significant effects on the school, in terms of the numbers of children attending the school, and their safety travelling to and from the school.
-Phasing the build of new houses over a number of years could assist the school in absorbing an influx of pupils enabling them to create local friendships (See Policy L3). - 172.
+- 176. Houghton Primary School is a well-respected and valued facility within the community and an important contributor to community cohesion.
+While educational provision is outside the remit of neighbourhood planning, there are aspects of planning which can have significant effects on the school, in terms of the numbers of children attending the school, and their safety travelling to and from the school. - 177.
+As demonstrated by the new housing development in the early 2020s, a large influx of primary age children into Houghton at about the same time, cannot always be accommodated by the local school.
+Children have to be driven to schools beyond the village creating the negative impacts of increased traffic flow, congestion and pollution.
+At these alternative schools, children and parents develop closer relationships with people outside the village than with those within it.
+Phasing the build of new houses over a number of years could assist the school in absorbing an influx of pupils enabling them to create local friendships and promote community involvement. - 178.
 The ageing demographic of the community and the identified under-occupancy of the housing stock reduces the in-catchment pupil numbers.
 Building smaller houses to facilitate both older people downsizing, and young families staying in the village could have a significant effect.
-See Policy H1 and the Housing Needs Assessment. - 173.
+See Policy H1 and the Housing Needs Assessment. - 179.
 Improving the safety of access to the school by walking and cycling would increase safety and promote healthy exercise for the pupils.